-Our commitment to positive global impact is embedded in our purpose to create technology that enriches the lives of every person on earth.
+Our commitment to positive global impact is embedded in our purpose to create technology that enriches the life of every person on earth.

 We are raising the bar for ourselves and evolving our corporate responsibility strategy to increase the scale of our work with others to create a more responsible, inclusive, and sustainable world, enabled through technology and our collective actions.

-Lead in advancing safety, wellness, and responsible business practices across our global manufacturing operations, our value chain, and beyond.
+We are building on our long history as a leader in corporate citizenship to further advance safety, wellness, and responsible business practices across our global manufacturing operations, our value chain, and beyond.

-We will increase women in technical roles to 40%, double the number of women and underrepresented minorities in senior leadership, and ensure that inclusive leadership practices and accountability are embedded in our culture globally.
+We are working to increase the number of women in technical roles to 40%, double the number of women and underrepresented minorities in senior leadership, and ensure that inclusive leadership practices and accountability are embedded in our culture globally.